Current issues and what the World Food Programme is doing

 Health and nutrition promotion: In addition to Moderately Acutely Malnourished (MAM) HIV/AIDS and TB clients, WFP assists MAM pregnant and nursing women and children under five at clinics.
 A stunting prevention programme is being implemented in a district where WFP is already implementing MAM treatment.

-Food assistance/cash for assets (FFA/CFA): In line with WFP’s new strategic direction in Zimbabwe, these activities build resilience through the creation of productive community assets.
+Food Assistance for Assets providing cash and/or in-kind transfers: In line with WFP’s new strategic direction in Zimbabwe, these activities build resilience through the creation of productive community assets.
 Activities promote self-reliance, reduce disaster risk, empower vulnerable communities to move away from dependency on food assistance, and support climate change adaption.

 Featured Zimbabwe publications